 Systematic Reviewer, Public Health, Epidemiology and Biostatistics, University of Birmingham, 2010–2012

 Editor, Remedica Publishing, London, 2005

 I write on obesity science for a general audience and am a regular contributor to a number of print magazines and blogs.
 I have been interviewed on the subject of weight stigma by several newspapers, including the Guardian and the Evening Standard, and appeared in the BBC2 documentary ‘The Men Who Made Us Thin’.
 I also use social media to disseminate news and opinion regarding weight science, body image, and weight stigma issues and have written for Huffington Post UK and The Conversation.
-I have over 1800 followers on Facebook and over 700 on Twitter.
+I have nearly 2000 followers on Facebook and over 1000 on Twitter.
 I write a regular newsletter, with more than 500 subscribers, in which I provide information and explanation of the most recent scientific literature pertaining to obesity and health.
-In 2014, I competed in the Fame Lab competition for presenting science to the general public.

 Honours & Awards

 Runner up, Graduate Poster Conference, College of Life & Environmental Sciences, University of Birmingham, 2014

 Winner, Birmingham Brief Competition, University of Birmingham, UK, 2013